GurramEswarNaidu/Revature_Project2/README.md

 2. Maintaing the list of reviews
 3. Availability of Rating and Voting of the restaurants
 4. The average cost for two people are also maintained
 5. Availability of extra features like acceptable payment mode, Discounts, Catering and Capacity of the restaurants
 6. Availability of online order and table booking facilities

+# Getting Started :

+Firstly, we have downloaded the Zomato dataset from Kaggle website by using the following link https://www.kaggle.com/himanshupoddar/zomato-bangalore-restaurants
+This dataset is very large and consisting of noisy data.
+So we perform preprocessing of data and the entire code for preprocessing the data is given in the jupyter file.
+We also add few columns like discount, capacity, acceptable payment mode, catering etc to the existing data.

-# The structure of the data is as follows :
+The structure of the data is as follows :
  |-- url: string (nullable = true) <br>
  |-- address: string (nullable = true) <br>
  |-- name: string (nullable = true) <br>